sofa-framework/doc/10_Getting_Started/20_Build/10_Linux.md

 ## Compile

 To compile, open a terminal in your build directory and run `make` or `ninja` depending on the generator you chose during CMake configuration.
+If you chose "Unix Makefile" as generator, you can enable parallel compilation by specifying the number of parallel build you want by adding the `-j n` option with `n` being the number of desired parallel jobs.
+This is set automatically to the highest possible by `ninja`, but this can be modified in the same way as for `make`.

 Time for a coffee!